 Paramedics to Blame for Woman’s Death?

-A Hillsborough County woman’s death spurned the mother to retain a medical negligence attorney, but the events surrounding the potential civil suit is what are drawing the ire of family and friends.
+A Hillsborough County woman’s death spurned the mother to retain a medical negligence attorney, but the events surrounding the potential civil suit is what is drawing the ire of family and friends.

 The decedent, Crystal Galloway, had given birth six days prior to her death by cesarean section.
 After coming out of the procedure and returning home, Galloway, 30, complained of massive head pain.
 Her mother eventually discovered her slumped over in her tub and phoned 911 around 3:00 a.m.